niuers/python/functions.md

 ### Visitor Pattern
 * “Recipe 8.21.
 Implementing the Visitor Pattern,” in the Python Cookbook, Third Edition (O’Reilly), by David Beazley and Brian K. Jones, presents an elegant implementation of the Visitor pattern in which a NodeVisitor class handles methods as first-class objects.

+# Decorators and Closures
+* A decorator is a callable that takes another function as argument (the decorated function).
+The decorator may perform some processing with the decorated function, and returns it or replaces it with another function or callable object.